-We’re thrilled to have three skilled programmers forming our artistic team in 2020
+We're thrilled to have two skilled programmers forming our artistic team in 2020

 Multi-award winning Australian trumpeter, composer, arranger and educator, Eugene Ball, has received widespread national and international recognition throughout a professional career that has featured performances with some of the biggest names in music.